theBoyus/homeAutomation/doc/timelog.md

 Further work on the website and testing of light-sensors.

 # 15/12-23

 ## 13:00

 Meeting 2, came to some ideas on what we need to do more work on, we're at a good spot currently.

+# 19/12-23

+## 18:00

+Meeting and we discussed methods on how to connect the pico to the website and how to push data here and there.
+Also talked more about requirements.